This publication first appeared in the Global Competition Review.

 As national security issues have become more prominent, it is necessary for trans- acting parties to engage with national security issues in a more thoughtful way.
 Gone are the days when we could simply look at whether the target supplied the military, or was located next to a military base.
 Having a proper understanding of the sorts of things that can affect national security in its broadest sense, including data security and the operation of critical infrastructure, is essential to describing the transaction appropriately to the government and understanding how the government will approach the assessment.

-Although the government stresses that the same criteria are applied to all proposals, our observation is that acquirers from some countries – such as China – are more likely to raise national security issues than other investors.
+Although the government stresses that the same criteria are applied to all proposals, our observation is that acquirers from some countries (e.g., China) are more likely to raise national security issues than other investors.
 The government’s concerns in this respect are both influenced by and further influence the broader geopolitical situation.

 Politics

-Because of the amorphous nature of the concept of national interest, and because the decision maker is ultimately the Treasurer at his or her sole discretion, it is possible for voter perception of the national interest to influence the government’s thinking.
-The more high profile a transaction in the media, and the closer a trans- action is to an election, the more acute these concerns can become.
-However, we would stress that politics do not affect the outcome of the vast majority of applications.
-For sensitive transactions, it can be helpful to ensure that the transactions receive as little media coverage as possible, and also to keep in mind the election cycle in terms of transaction timetable planning.
+Because of the amorphous nature of the concept of national interest, and because the decision maker is ultimately the Treasurer, who acts at his or her sole discretion, it is possible for voters' perception of what constitutes 'national interest' to influence the government's thinking.
+The higher a media profile a transaction has, and the closer a transaction is to an election, the more acute these concerns can become.
+However, we would stress that politics do not affect the outcomes of the vast majority of applications.
+It can be helpful to ensure that sensitive transactions receive as little media coverage as possible and to mind the election cycle when planning a transaction's timetable.

 Reform proposals

-The reform efforts relating to the treatment of private equity funds have been discussed above (see ‘Private equity funds and FGIs’).
+The reform efforts relating to the treatment of private equity funds have been discussed above (see 'Private equity funds and FG is' above).
+We remain hopeful that further reforms are pursued so that private equity funds can be assessed on a 'whole of fund' basis.

-Finally, as a result of the imposition of conditions, it is apparent that foreign-owned companies can be put at a competitive disadvantage to domestic-owned businesses.
-For example, data handling conditions may dictate that a foreign- owned business does not use an offshore call centre, whereas its domestic competitor (for whom the same security risks exist in relation to data security) can, at significant cost savings.
-It is likely that some of this disparity will be remedied in the future, as more comprehensive national regulation on these issues is developed (whether through the reforms to the SOCI Act, which aside from tying into the FI legislation also regulates critical infrastructure more generally), or through other national regulation.
+Finally, as a result of the imposition of conditions, it is apparent that foreign owned companies can be put at a competitive disadvantage to domestic-owned businesses.
+For example, data handling conditions may dictate that a foreign-owned business cannot use an offshore call centre, whereas its domestic competitor (for which the same security risks exist in relation to data security) can, at significant cost savings.
+It is likely that some of this disparity will be remedied in the future, as more comprehensive national regulation on these issues is developed (whether through the reforms to the SOCI Act, which, aside from tying into FI legislation, also regulates critical infrastructure more generally), or other national regulation.